 However there are a number of subsidiary objectives:

-There are currently 10 members of the project with 7 member's DNA profile complete and a further DNA profile of a Foskett from elsewhere.
+There were 10 members of the project with 7 member's DNA profile complete and a further DNA profile of a Foskett from elsewhere.
+It would be very useful if they could contact Ann and have their results included in the new project.

 If you are descended from one of the following lines, then your DNA profile would be particularly valuable: Cranfield, Odell, Eversholt in Bedfordshire; Tring, Berkhampstead, Barnet and Sacombe in Hertfordshire; Ringstead in Northamptonshire; Barnet, Finchley and Hampstead in Middlesex, ; any State but particularly Massachusetts in USA; any descendant of the Pennyweight Flats Fosketts in Australia.
 In many cases a DNA test could confirm links between these and other Foskett trees, especially where assumptions have been made through lack of documentary evidence.
 It would also be interesting if a FORSCUTT or the English FOSGATE would consider testing, to see whether in fact they have the same root as the FOSKETTs